VARSH007/Sales-Insights-Data-Analysis-Project/README.md

-I completed a sales insights data analysis project for a computer hardware business facing challenges in a dynamically changing market.
-Using my expertise in database management, data cleaning, and data visualization, I created a comprehensive dashboard with Tableau that included visualizations for total revenue, sales quantity, top five customers, top five products, and revenue by year, with filters by year and month.

-To accomplish this project, I first created a database in MS SQL and loaded the raw data into tables.
-I then used my skills in Python to clean millions of transaction records before loading the cleaned data into MS SQL.
-Once the data was clean and organized, I performed additional data cleaning and analysis in SQL using techniques like COALESCE and updated the tables accordingly.
+I utilized my expertise in database management, data cleaning, and data visualization to complete a sales insights data analysis project for a computer hardware business.
+Using Tableau and Power BI, I created a comprehensive dashboard showcasing visualizations for total revenue, sales quantity, top customers, top products, and revenue by year with filters.
+I created a database in MS SQL, cleaned millions of transaction records using Python, and performed data cleaning and analysis in SQL using techniques like COALESCE.
+This project highlighted my ability to solve complex business problems using data-driven solutions and demonstrated my proficiency in various technical tools and methods.

-This project required a wide range of technical skills, including expertise in Python, SQL, and Tableau, as well as the ability to provide actionable insights and recommendations based on the analysis.
-Overall, this project showcased my ability to use data-driven solutions to solve complex business problems, and demonstrated my expertise in a variety of technical tools and methods.